 Promising gentle chemical exfoliation in a 10% formula, Solution contains a blend of AHAs, BHAs and PHAs to cover pretty much you want everything from an acid- like cleaning dead skin cells, unplugging pores and brightening skin.

 But although I’ve found this effective, my problem with this is that I don’t find it particularly gentle.
-Better for when my skin is oilier, on days when my skin is sensitive or dry this I find this quite harsh unfortunately.
+Better for when my skin is oilier, on days when my skin is sensitive or dry I find this quite harsh, unfortunately.

 This means that I’ve to cut down the amount I use this- making the 130 ml here slightly unnecessary for me.